Sessions and Workshops

 Generative AI Virtual Drop In – Getting Started with Microsoft Copilot

-Every second Tuesday between September 10th and December 17th, 1pm-2pm
+Every second Tuesday between January 14th and May 20th, 1pm-2pm

 Join us for an interactive virtual drop-in for University of Toronto instructors and staff.
 This is your opportunity to get hands-on experience with Microsoft Copilot, a powerful generative AI model that has been approved for use by the University.